isomerpages/moe-woodgrovesec/_prospective-students/Direct School Admission/Selection Criteria.md

 Class or equivalent student organisation.</p>
 </li>
 <li>
-<p>Have organised or participated in a service learning project.</p>
+<p>Have organised or participated in a service learning or community service
+related project within or outside the school.</p>
 </li>
 <li>
 <p>Have good conduct</p>